-Welcome to Prof. Leijun Li's research group.
-We conduct sponsored research in physical metallurgy, welding metallurgy, and additive manufacturing by characterizing microstructure, measuring mechanical properties, and modeling the heat and mass transfer during non-equilibrium phase transformations.
+Welcome to the Leijun Li group in Department of Chemical and Materials Engineering at the University of Alberta!
+Our group conducts award-winning research in physical metallurgy, welding metallurgy, and additive manufacturing by characterizing microstructure, measuring mechanical properties, and modeling the heat and mass transfer during non-equilibrium phase transformations.

-Newest Publication: We recently comprehensively studied the evolution of texture in a welded pipeline steel (doi.org/10.1177/02670836241309815).
-We found the as-received base metal showed major texture components of (113)[110], (112)[110], and (332)[113].
-The as-welded weld interface showed rotated Cube (001)[110] and Goss (110)[001] texture components.
+Newest Publication: We comprehensively studied the evolution of texture in a welded pipeline steel (PDF).
+We found the base metal had major texture components of (113)[110], (112)[110], and (332)[113].
+The as-welded weld interface had rotated Cube (001)[110] and Goss (110)[001] texture components.
 The post-weld heat-treatment reduced the texture intensities, but rotated Cube and Goss components were still dominating.
-These low-index, easy cleavage, slip systems likely have contributed to the low toughness of pipeline ERW welds.
+These low-index, easy cleavage, slip systems likely have contributed to the lower toughness of some pipeline ERW welds.

 Another News: We received the 2025 Warren F. Savage Memorial Award from the American Welding Society!
-This award recognizes "the greatest contribution to the understanding of welding metallurgy published in the Welding Journal during the previous year".
-Our paper "Y.J.
-Wang, Z. Lyu, Z. Wu, and L. Li, 2024, Al2O3-MnS Inclusions and Pitting Corrosion in Weld Heat-affected Zone, Welding Journal, November 2024: 325-s to 337-s" was selected for this prestigious award.
-On the right is what we think the most critical page of the paper, which shows the structure of the inclusion clusters and a model for the inclusion-interface migration during the welding thermocycles.
+This award recognizes "the greatest contribution to the understanding of welding metallurgy".
+Our paper in Welding Journal, November 2024: 325-s to 337-s was selected to receive this award.
+On the right is the page that shows the structure of an inclusion cluster and a model for the inclusion-interface migration and separation during the thermal cycles.

 Click Here for Archived Lab News